-The Graduate Record Examination (GRE) is a 3 hour and 45 minutes, multiple-choice, multi-stage test required by most graduate schools.
-The GRE Board oversees GRE tests, services and research and establishes all policies for the GRE Program, which is administered by ETS.
+The Graduate Record Examination (GRE) is a 3 hour and 45 minutes, multiple-choice, a multi-stage test required by most graduate schools.
+The GRE Board oversees GRE tests, services, and research and establishes all policies for the GRE Program, which is administered by ETS.

 Schools differ in how they use your GRE score.
 Some consider it very important, while others view it as a formality.
 We recommend asking your prospective programs — most will be quite willing to tell you what part the test plays in their admissions decisions.

-The GRE consists of an Analytical Writing section that contains two essay questions, sections that contain 20 multiple-choice questions, and two Quantitative sections that contain 20 multiple-choice questions.
+The GRE consists of an Analytical Writing section that contains two essay questions, two Verbal sections that contain 20 multiple-choice questions, and two Quantitative sections that contain 20 multiple-choice questions.

 There is also a sixth, experimental section that will be either Verbal or Quantitative.
 This portion will not count towards your final score — ETS uses it to test questions for use on future exams.
 Unfortunately, you’ll have no way of knowing which part is experimental (it will look identical to the real Verbal or Quantitative section), so you’ll need to do your best on the entire test.

-You will receive separate Verbal and Quantitative Scores; these are reported on a scale from 130 to 170 in one point increments.
-The Analytical Writing section is listed separately, and is scored on a scale of 0 to 6, in half-point increments.
+You will receive separate GRE Verbal and Quantitative Scores; these are reported on a scale from 130 to 170 in one-point increments.
+The Analytical Writing section is listed separately and is scored on a scale of 0 to 6, in half-point increments.

-The GRE Subject Tests test your knowledge of a particular subject like chemistry or literature.
+The GRE Subject Tests, test your knowledge of a particular subject like Mathematics, Physics and Psychology.
 Not every school requires a GRE subject test, but many of the most competitive programs do.
 ETS offers the tests three times a year.